metaneutrons/chatmail-relay/docs/DOCKER_INSTALLATION_EN.md

 Mandatory variables for deployment via Docker:

 - `CHANGE_KERNEL_SETTINGS` – Change kernel settings (`fs.inotify.max_user_instances` and `fs.inotify.max_user_watches`) on startup.
 Changing kernel settings inside the container is not possible! (default: `False`)

-5. Configure environment variables in the `.env` file.
-These variables are used in the `docker-compose.yaml` file to pass repeated values.

 6. Build the Docker image: